-Married filing separately for tax purposes refers to a filing status for a couple who has been married as of the end of a tax year (December 31).
+Married filing separately for tax purposes refers to a filing status for a couple in the U.S. who has been married as of the end of a tax year (December 31).
 In filing their income taxes, married couples can choose between the following:

 2. Married filing separately

 Married couples can receive distinct tax treatment if they file their income taxes together under married filing jointly status.

 With a married filing jointly status, married couples can record their respective earnings, deductions, benefits, credits, and tax exemptions on a single tax return.
 It is beneficial in cases where one spouse earns significantly more income than the other since they can utilize their spouse’s tax benefits, deductions, exemptions, or credits, etc. to reduce their tax payable.

 However, if both spouses earn a similar amount of income, the advantages of filing jointly are not as pronounced, and it may even be more beneficial to file separately.

 Personal Income Taxes Explained

 Personal income tax refers to the tax that governments collect on the income earned by individual taxpayers.
 The government uses the taxes as its main source of revenue to fund public projects and public services and to settle obligations.
 Personal income tax is applied to all of an individual’s sources of income that include, but are not limited to: